MultiCraft/repixture/mods/rp_localize/API.md

 ## `loc.num(numbr)`

-Takes a number `numbr` and return a formatted string representing the number appropirately for the current locale.
+Takes a number `numbr` and return a formatted string representing the number appropriately for the current locale.
 For positive integers, the output is the same as for `tostring`.

 For convenience, if `numbr` is a string, it will first be attempted to internally convert it to a number.